-- In an omake, Madoka, upon Sailor Venus' suggestion, wishes to Kyuubey to transform into Heroic Spirit every single character in the song The Ultimate Showdown of Ultimate Destiny plus Bruce Lee, and sick them upon Chaos.
+- In an omake, Madoka, upon Sailor Venus' suggestion, wishes for Kyuubey to transform into every single character in the song The Ultimate Showdown of Ultimate Destiny plus Bruce Lee, and sic them on Chaos.
 Ten minutes later, thanks to the power of the Chuck Norris Facts, Chaos had been annihilated, after which we see a scene of chaos in which Minako trying to drive Optimus Prime, Batman cheating while playing cards with Superman and Puellae Magi recharging their Soul Gems under the Care Bear Stare are the less insane things happening.

 - The species' sheet about the centaurs has a few gems:

 - The sheet claims that centaurs are exceptionally smart, but their instincts will make them do stupid things.
 As example, they bring the initial battle of the Centauromachy, that the centaurs lost due a combination of being too drunk to fight well, the sober ones running away when they saw the fight coming, and pissing off Herackes, but not before three of them, so drunk they could barely stand, killed a warrior that could not be cut or pierced by beating him with rocks and clubs and then stomping him (Zeus, who had been pissed off by the warrior, was about to suggest them something, but the drunkards were too fast);

 - Centaurs are excellent lovers due being, well, hung as horses and smart enough to know how to please their lovers.
 Also, they tend to hit on the magical girls, who usually run away screaming (the centaurs living near Equestria are genuinely baffled by this), and Scorpan's looks are explained by centaurs doing it with Anything That Moves as long as they're sentient;